dirkweber/csswarp.js/README.md

             		callback	: <function object>
     }

+You the call the warp function and pass object as an argumet:

+    cssWarp(myWarp);

 ### path:

 Required.
 Either a circle object that defines circle properties (see below "warp around a circle") or an array containing coordinates of a bezier path (see below "warp around a bezier curve") must be assigned.
 If this property is missing or wrong formatted cswarp will throw an error.

 ### targets:

 Required.
-An array with strings containing one or more dom objects.
+An array with strings containing the names of one or more dom objects.
 The name of html tags, classnames or IDs can be provided.

 ### rotationMode:

 This property defines the way text will be distorted along a path.
 Default value is "rotate".
 If you want your text to be skewed vertically choose "skew".
-For text that stays undistorted and follows the path stepwise, use "none";
+For text that stays undistorted and follows the path stepwise, use "none".

 ### kerning:

 Optional.
 A string defining distance between letters, i.e "0.2em".
 Units can be px, em, ex, gd, rem, vw, vh, vm, mm, cm, in, pt, ch, pc.
-Default value is "0px"
+Default value is "0px".

 ### indent: